Are you planning your perfect 5-day Austria itinerary and wondering about the best things to do? How to get around, where to stay?

 Depending on the time of your arrival, I suggest staying one or two nights (I seriously recommend at least 36 hours in Salzburg before heading to the next pretty place in Austria.
 If you are in a rush you surely can visit the main attractions in one day – but it would be less fun.

-From Salzburg, you can get to Hallstatt quite easily – and the drive there is really scenic and thus a fun thing to do in 5 days in Austria.
+From Salzburg, you can get to Hallstatt quite easily – and the drive there is really scenic and thus a fun thing to do.

-Hallstatt is one of the most beautiful places in Austria – and is particularly popular with Chinese tourists, who come for a day (or even just a few hours).
+Hallstatt is one of the most beautiful places in the country.
+And is particularly popular with Chinese tourists, who come for a day (or even just a few hours).
 Hallstatt is extremely small, so you could “finish” it in two hours.
 But I suggest planning a full day, so you can include a few more activities.

 Things to do in Hallstatt